CellProfiler/tutorials/QualityControl/BBBC022_QualityControlExercise.rst

 3) **Open the CellProfiler Analyst workspace and determine reasonable parameter cutoffs (~20 minutes)**

+In the first step of the quality control pipeline, we'll look at graphs of how various measurements are distributed in the population.
+This allows us to get a sense of what the "normal" values are for each parameter.
+We'll set gates around the "abnormal" values for later usage.
+You can feel free to graph and examine additional parameters as well if you are interested in exploring the dataset.

+First-pass identification of the abnormal images is important since they are hopefully going to be rare in our overall dataset.
+By identifying as many abnormal images as possible in this and the next step, we'll hopefully have a large and robust enough training set that we can train a good classifier in later steps.

 -  Once your pipeline has finished, close CellProfiler and start CellProfiler Analyst by double-clicking the icon |Inline4|.